smazzin/elevateheating/content/heating.md

 We work with all makes and models of furnaces, heat pumps, and mini split systems.
 Call now to schedule heater or furnace service before winter arrives: 503-432-1221.

-Elevate Heating & Cooling furnace and heat pump services in Beaverton/Hillsboro, OR
+Elevate Heating & Cooling furnace and heat pump services near you include:

 - Heating Maintenance & Repair
 - [Heat Pumps](../heat-pumps)